dev-bootcamp-2019/final-project-colinmccrae/design_pattern_desicions.md

 _Author: Colin McCrae.
 Email: colin.mccrae@gmail.com_

-## Design Pattern Decisions - Used In This Project
+## Design Pattern Decisions - Patterns Used In This Project
 The solidity contract within this app implements a number of design pattern decisions, based on knowledge gained during the ConsenSys Academy Developer Bootcamp.
 These are described below.

 ### 1. Withdrawal